-On one end of the spectrum we have an experience that is sincere and is in many ways a sort of awakening.
+On one end of the spectrum we have an experience that is very sincere and is in some ways a sort of awakening.
 This is the wife who has reached a certain point in her life and is looking back, and realizing that she doesn’t like everything she sees.
 Perhaps she has legitimate complaints about you and the marriage.
 Perhaps she’s been secretly sticking it out for years because of the kids or finances.
 Regardless, for whatever reason, she’s chosen now to say that enough’s enough and she’s not going to live like this anymore – she wants a change, and that’s what you’re seeing.

 This kind of awakening is common – and how you respond can make or break your marriage moving forward.
 There may also be some changes associated with menopause – fatigue, memory loss, night sweats.
 They don’t call it “the change of life” for nothing.
 Not easy stuff for a husband to understand.

 On the other end of the spectrum we have behavior that is more strategic.
 It involves more self-focus, self-indulgence and even manipulation.
 This wife may have enjoyed a fairly easy marriage and has had many advantages; however, instead of being grateful for those she seems to be taking them for granted and wanting even more…more freedom, more trips, more money, more plastic surgery, more time alone, more time to spend with friends or even another man.
 Again, it’s extreme behavior but it does happen.

 As a result, her husband is left to ask questions that she cannot or will not answer.
 “What do you mean you love me but you’re not in love with me?
 What do you mean you were never happy?
 How can you blame everything on me?
 What can I do to make things better…and why are you being so secretive with your phone?”